vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

         ...
     };
 ```
-3. Initialize `LightMgr`'s virtual table (1), override its dispatch
+3. Initialize `LightMgr`'s virtual table, override its dispatch
-operation (2) and call the base class constructor (3).
-These steps are
+operation and call the base class constructor, lines (1) and (2) and (3)
-according to section 1.3
+respectively.
+These steps are according to section 1.3
 ```c
     LightMgr_ctor(void)
     {